skorper/nn-to-lp/README.md

 7. There are other methods of testing the rule generation, all files that begin with test_* are testing some functionality of the rule generation.

+---

+## Ideas for improvement

+1. Implement other activation functions.
+2. Improve code style by re-writing in a more pythonic way (removing loop nesting), and ensure all matrix/vector operations use numpy for faster calculation.